sreco002/Matrix/Arduino/README.md

 ### Transforming textiles into an intuitive way to interact with computers.
 This project is part of an electronic textiles research on HCI gesture interaction that was started in 2005.

 ## Requirements
+- Teensy 3.1-3.2
 - E256 shield
 - Arduino IDE
 - Extra Arduino library
   - PacketSerial: https://github.com/bakercp/PacketSerial

 ### Settings for Arduino IDE
 - Board:       Teensy 3.1-3.2
 - USB Type:    Serial
+- CPU speed    120 Mhz (overclock)

 ## Program Synopsis
-- The Teensy communicate with the E256 PCB via SPI (Hardware).
+- The Teensy communicate with the E256 shield via SPI (Hardware).
 - The sketch implemant rows and columns scaning algorithm.
-- The sketch implemant synchronous dual ADC sampling
+- The sketch implemant synchronous dual ADC sampling.

 ## SPI PINS
 Control pins to send values to the 8-BITs shift registers used on the E-256 shield